RinCloud/TrickyBugs/README.md

 # An Example

-Here is a detailed example to get familiar with the bugs :-)
+Here is a detailed example to get familiar with the plausible programs and corner-case bugs.

 For example, open a directory `./problems/p04005`, the description of the coding task is shown in `./problems/p04005/problem_description.txt`: